bhsd-harry/codemirror-mediawiki/README.md

 ## codeFolding

-*version added: 2.10.0*
+*version added: 2.3.0*

-Fold template parameters.
+Fold template parameters in the MediaWiki mode and code blocks in other modes.

 Key bindings: